rails/rails/guides/source/configuring.md

 ### Configuring Assets

 * `config.assets.enabled` a flag that controls whether the asset pipeline is enabled.
-It is explicitly initialized in `config/application.rb`.
+It is set to true by default.

 * `config.assets.compress` a flag that enables the compression of compiled assets.
 It is explicitly set to true in `config/production.rb`.